Or read it with a parent’s heart in mind.

 Unless you have had a sobbing, emotional mess of a child every single day for the past seven days, just give me this.

-So when on day two, she said, “I don’t want to go to school anymore“, we were as shocked as anyone.
+So when on day two, she said, “I don’t want to go to school anymore“, we were as shocked.

-It has been six school days since the “Kindergarten suuuucks” campaign started.
+It has been six long school days since the “kindergarten suuuucks” campaign started.

 Like one big friggin band-aid that is taking forever to pull off.

-It rips my heart out to put a sobbing child on the bus every day.
+It rips my heart out to put my sobbing child on the bus every day.

 I reason: SCHOOL IS GOOD.
 SCHOOL IS RIGHT.